An alien who has lost an immigration court proceeding can often ask the immigration court to reconsider the case.1

 - The law,

 If, on the other hand, there are new facts or circumstances that were not known or available during the original hearing, the immigrant can bring a motion to reopen the case in immigration court.

-Typically, a motion to reconsider must be brought within 30 calendar days of the date of entry of a final administrative order of removal, deportation, or exclusion.
+Typically, a motion to reconsider must be brought within 30 calendar days of the date of entry of a final administrative order of

 A motion to reopen can be brought within 90 calendar days, subject to possible extension for asylum seekers, people order removed “in absentia” and in cases of fraud or exceptional circumstances.

 To help you better understand motions to reconsider in immigration court, our California immigration lawyers discuss, below:

 - 1. What is a motion to reconsider?

 - 2. The difference between a motion to reconsider and a motion to reopen

 - 3. What are some common reasons for a motion to reconsider?

 - 4. How long do I have to file my motion?